CommonClimate/PAGES2k_phase2/README.md

 - **pages2k_composite_regression.m** produces the temperature-scaled composite with error estimates

 Al the data are in "data".
-The figures are all exported to "figs" Code utilities are including in "utilities".
-If you are missing anything, we will be happy to include it.
-To comply with the license, some third-party packages need to be installed separately.
+The figures are all exported to "figs" Code dependencies needed to run the above codes are included in "utilities".
+If you are missing anything, we will be happy to add it.
+To comply with the license, some third-party packages need to be installed separately:

 - [export_fig](https://github.com/altmany/export_fig)